Best Places to Visit in Portugal For Food, Wine, History & Nature

 Of course, you might also want to consider some of Portugal’s other top destinations.
 Places like Tavira, Faro, Guimaraes, Portimao, Alcobaça, Nazaré (famous for its waves and world-class surfing) and Obidos are also worth checking out.
 Whichever destinations you choose to visit, you’re sure to find somewhere you love in this beautiful country.

-You are reading “10 Top Destinations To Visit in Portugal For Wine Lovers” Back To Top
+You are reading “10 Top Destinations To Visit in Portugal” Back To Top

-European vacation destinations, Portugal travel packages, wine regions, best travel destinations this year: best Portugal travel itinerary
+European vacation destinations, Portugal travel destinations, best cities in Portugal, where to visit in Portugal: best Portugal travel itinerary

 If you enjoyed this guide, consider joining the Winetraveler Facebook Group for additional insight and travel inspiration around the world.
 You can also browse our latest articles and travel guides.
 Let us know your favorite places to visit in Portugal in the comment section below!